Our 42-hour vacation itineraries are tailored to your interests—from arts-and-culture escapes to outdoor adventures.More

 Its proximity to San José has made Jacó the most developed beach town in Costa Rica.
-Nature lovers and solitude seekers should skip this place, which is known mostly for its nightlife, surf scene, and prostitution.
-More than 80 hotels and cabinas back its long, gray-sand beach, and the mix of restaurants, shops, and bars lining Avenida Pastor Díaz (the town's main drag) give it a cluttered appearance
+Nature lovers and solitude seekers should skip this rather seedy place, which is known mostly for its nightlife, surf scene, and prostitution.
+More than 80 hotels and cabinas back its long, gray-sand beach, and the mix of restaurants, shops, and bars lining Avenida Pastor Díaz (the town's main drag) give it

-devoid of any greenery.
-Any real Costa Rican–ness evaporated years ago; U.S. chain hotels and restaurants have invaded, and you can pretty much find anything you need, from law offices and dental clinics to tattoo parlors and appliance stores.
-The town does provide everything in terms of tours and outdoor activities, and makes a convenient hub for exploring neighboring beaches and attractions.
+a cluttered appearance devoid of any greenery.
+Any real Costa Rican–ness evaporated years ago; U.S. chain hotels and restaurants have invaded the area, and you can pretty much find anything you need, from law offices and dental clinics to tattoo parlors and appliance stores.
+In recent years, several expats have opened a handful of cheerful cafés, restaurants, and hotels on side streets, offering a splash of color to the grungy town.
+Jacó does provide everything in terms of tours and outdoor activities, and makes a convenient hub for exploring neighboring beaches and attractions.
 Theft can be a problem here; watch your things like a hawk.

 You need merely reach the top of the forested ridge on which many of Manuel Antonio's hotels are perched to understand why it is one of Costa...